Visustin - Options

 Compression

-You can limit the amount of information shown in the diagrams.
-This is useful to make the pictures smaller while preserving the key information.
+The Compression options let you control the amount of text displayed in the diagrams.
+By compressing you can keep the charts smaller while preserving the key information.

 Tip 1.
 To create a small but understandable flow chart, select Shorten code together with Full comments.